knackstedt/cruiser/README.md

 ## Roadmap
- - [ ] Create "freeze" points and allow remote terminal connections through web
+ - [ ] Create "freeze" points and allow remote terminal connections through web UI
  - [ ] Create base worker image and sample k8s setup
  - [ ] Pipeline job execution labels can be defined from simple JS scripts
  - [ ] Executed jobs have links to git history up to that job